genestack/user-tutorials/source/tutorials/WES_data_analysis/mapping-reads-onto-a-reference-genome-2.rst

 Regarding the overall percentage of reads mapped on the target, in a typical experiment one may expect ~70 %.
-Looking at the plot, you see the highest 77 % and 74 % values for samples enriched by Nimblegen and Agilent platforms respectively and only 48 % — for Illumina TruSeq.
+Looking at the plot, you see the highest 77 % and 74 % values for samples enriched by Nimblegen and Agilent platforms, respectively.
+For Illumina TruSeq, on the other hand, only 48 % reads are mapped on the target region.
 Also, it's not surprising that we notice the biggest mean coverage on target with ≥ 2x coverage for Nimblegen samples, since this platform contains overlapping oligonucleotide probes that cover the bases it targets multiple times, making it the highest